How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Websites that sell these stock items are called stock libraries.
 For example, if you type “happy family on the beach” on Adobe Stock, you get these results:

-You see these photographs and graphics on commercials, poster advertisements, and throughout websites.
+You see these photographs and graphics in commercials, poster advertisements, and websites.

 The same applies to a stock music library or production library.
 Different production libraries offer different types of music.

-I wouldn’t call stock music a genre because it’s an entirely different world in terms of purpose.
+I wouldn’t call stock music a genre because its purpose differs entirely from non-stock music.
 While non-stock music has an end on its own, stock music is composed specifically for media.

 You can sit down and listen to an entirely Frank Zappa album and find a message, a meaning, a story, a beginning, and an end to it.
 The music speaks for itself, as he wrote it that way.

-Stock music needs a vehicle so it can enhance its emotions (a bit like film music).
-It’s written not for itself, but a film, a video, a photo slideshow, a presentation, as background or ambient music.
+Stock music needs a vehicle to enhance its emotions (a bit like film music).
+It’s written not for itself but for a film, a video, a photo slideshow, a presentation, as background or ambient music.

 With time, you can even finish a track in less than a day.

-Overall, stock music, or stock audio, is a good way for fellow musicians to make passive income online.
+Ultimately, stock music is a good way for fellow musicians to make passive income online.

 The Specifics of Stock Music

-Stock music is mainly used in YouTube videos, TV and radio broadcasts, trailers, advertising, jingles, software apps, multimedia, etc., as background music.
+Stock music is mainly used as background music in YouTube videos, TV and radio broadcasts, trailers, advertising, jingles, software apps, multimedia, etc.

-Since musicians compose stock music specifically for media, you need to compose it in a way that can be chopped, looped, and edited in several ways.
+Since musicians compose stock music specifically for media, you need to compose it in a way that can be:

-This is probably a unique characteristic of stock music that sets it apart from non-stock music.
+This is probably a unique characteristic of stock music that sets it apart from other types.

-When composing this type of music, remember that a video or sound editor may slice or loop it to sync it with the video he’s working on.
+When composing stock music, remember that a video or sound editor may slice or loop it to sync it with the video he’s working on.
 A good stock music track is versatile.

 And since all these media outlets may have a narrator, stock music should not be distracting.
 It should convey an overall background ambient bed for the voice narrator.